THC-A

 Introduction to Tetrahydrocannabinolic Acid

-Tetrahydrocannabinolic acid, commonly abbreviated as THC-A, is a naturally occurring compound in hemp and cannabis plants.
-Unlike tetrahydrocannabinol (THC), it does not produce intoxicating effects in its raw form.
+Tetrahydrocannabinolic acid, commonly called THC-A, is a naturally occurring compound in hemp and cannabis plants.
+Unlike THC, this non-psychoactive cannabinoid does not produce intoxicating effects in its raw form.

 Chemical Structure and Properties

-This cannabinoid shares a similar molecular structure with THC but retains an additional carboxyl group.
-Due to this difference, it does not bind to receptors in the body in the same way as THC.
+This compound shares a similar molecular structure with THC but contains an extra carboxyl group.
+Because of this difference, it interacts differently with the body’s cannabinoid receptors.

 How It Differs from THC